-Part II: Monitoring Analysis and Reporting Arrangements (MARA) on CRSV
+Part II: Monitoring Analysis and Reporting Arrangements (MARA) on CRSV.

-- 6. Overview.
+- 7. Overview.
 Based on Security Council Resolution 1960 (2010), MARA is established by the HR WPA/SWPA and supported by WG-CRSV in Missions addressing CRSV to inform targeted action, increase protection, improve responsibility and accountability, and to address sanctions etc. Key facets of MARA are: - a.
 A systematic gathering of timely, accurate, reliable and objective information on CRSV; - b.
 Monitoring of activities of perpetrators of sexual violence; - c.
 Analysing trends/patterns and incidents of CRSV; - d.
 MARA inputs feed into early-warning, prevention, response and accountability; - e.
 Regular reporting on State and non-State parties involved in systematic patterns of sexual violence for listing in the Annual Report of the Secretary General; and, - f.
-Mission components (including UNPOL component), UNCT and a variety of sources contribute to and feed into MARA.
+Mission components (including military), UNCT and a variety of sources contribute to and feed into MARA.

-Part III: Early-warning Arrangements on CRSV
+Part III: Early-warning Arrangements on CRSV.

-- 7. Overview.
+- 8. Overview.
 Prevention and response to CRSV can be timely and effective if early-warning on potential and impending threats are obtained from multiple sources, actors and agencies.
 Mission SWPA is responsible to issue a mission-specific list of gender-sensitive early-warning indicators to all Mission components. - a.
 Actors and Agencies.
-Early-warning on potential threats are provided by multiple actors and agencies in a conflict zone; such as local communities; host State authorities (Government civilian officials, military, gendarmes, police, etc.); parties to the conflict (State and non-State actors); UNCT (UNHCR, UNFPA, UNICEF, etc.); Mission integrated entities (JOC, JMAC, SOC, CMCC, etc.); Mission Components (military and police HQ/Operations centres MOC/POC), Member State diplomatic presence; as well as other partners (RO/IOs) and Actors (NGOs). - b.
-Responsibilities of UNPOL Component: - i.
+Early-warning on potential threats are provided by multiple actors and agencies in a conflict zone; such as local communities; host State authorities (Government civilian officials, military, gendarmes, police, etc.); parties to the conflict (State and non-State actors); UNCT (UNHCR, UNFPA, UNICEF, etc.); Mission integrated entities (JOC, JMAC, SOC, CMCC, etc.); Mission Components (military and police HQ/Operations centres MOC/POC), Member State diplomatic presence; as well as other partners (RO/IOs) and Actors (NGOs).

+b.
+Responsibilities of UN Military Component:

+- i.
 Identify threats, report and respond based on early-warning indicators; - ii.
 All static and mobile elements shall act as early-warning centres; - iii.
-Targeted employment of FPU/Police patrols, and monitoring and surveillance assets to obtain early-warning; - iv.
-Integrate early-warning with Community Liaison Assistants (CLA), Community Alert Networks (CAN), local community members and local alarm schemes with Military/Police Operations Centre (M/POC)/Early-warning Centres (EWC), as well as static and mobile operational elements; - v.
-Ensure speedy passage of information to relevant protection actors and threatened communities: - vi.
-Report on command channel and parallel to SWPA/SCPA/designated officials; - vii.
-M/POC and EWCs at all levels to coordinate and direct proactive, preventive and credible responses to address CRSV. and,

-- viii.
-Depending on the tactics, modus operandi and assessed courses of action of armed groups/perpetrators, FPU commanders must review and stipulate mission/area/groupspecific early-warning indicators. - c.
+Targeted employment of operational detachments, and monitoring and surveillance assets to obtain early-warning;

+- iv.
+Integrate early-warning with Community Liaison Assistants (CLA), Community Alert Networks (CAN), local community members and local alarm schemes with Military Operations Centre (MOC)/Early-warning Centres (EWC), as well as static and mobile operational elements; - v.
+Ensure speedy passage of information to relevant protection actors and threatened communities; - vi.
+Report on command channel and parallel to designated officials; and, - vii.
+MOCs/EWCs at all levels to coordinate and direct military responses to address CRSV. - viii.
+Depending on the tactics, modus operandi and assessed courses of action of armed groups/perpetrators, military commanders must review and stipulate mission/area/group-specific early-warning indicators that can be used by the tactical detachments and the peacekeepers. - c.
 CRSV Specific Gendered Early-warning Indicators.
 Some of the CRSV specific early-warning indicators identified in the field are listed below as examples: - i.
 Disappearance; - ii.
 Political rhetoric; - iii.
 Fleeing/evacuating; - iv.
 House raids and searches; - v.
 Proliferation of weapons/small arms; - vi.
 Tell-tale marks of violation; - vii.
 Silence or fearful disposition; - viii.
 Detention at camps and check points; - ix.
 Increased hospital reporting of rape; - x.
 Movement of troops after victory/defeat; - xi.
 Proximity of armed groups to civilian centres; - xii.
 Information received from various human and electronic sources; - xiii.
 Frequent forays to villages by individuals/group of soldiers/armed men; - xiv.
 Ambushes, waylaying, isolated attacks, firewood/water rape and looting/pillaging; - xv.
 Reporting of threats/incidents to the local police, civilians, medical authorities, and other actors; and, - xvi.
 Changed mobility patterns, particularly of women and children (confinement, self-imposed curfews, diminished social activities, absence of girls in the schools).

-Part IV: Ethical Reporting on CRSV Threats and Incidents
+Part IV: Ethical Reporting on CRSV Threats and Incidents.